eclecticiq/OpenTAXII/docs/configuration.rst

 .. highlight:: sh

-OpenTAXII can be configured using YAML configuration files, it ships with the following default configuration:
+OpenTAXII can be configured using YAML configuration files, it ships with the following `default configuration <https://github.com/Intelworks/OpenTAXII/blob/master/opentaxii/defaults.yml>`_:

 * Persistence API and Authentication API use SQL DB as a backend.
 * The sqlite3 databases and corresponding tables will automatically be created in ``/tmp/data.db`` and ``/tmp/auth.db``.